 Oregon State quarterback Sean Mannion celebrates with fans after defeating… (Greg Wahl-Stephens / Associated…)

-"Oregon State dominated the game," Rood said.
-"They've delivered as an underdog … We're getting really strong opinions on that team, and maybe we're undervaluing them too."
+“Oregon State dominated the game,” Rood said.
+“They’ve delivered as an underdog and the sharps like them.
+We’re getting really strong opinions on that team, and maybe we’re undervaluing them too.”

-Jay Kornegay, who runs the Las Vegas Hilton sports book, said line shifts of 2 to 2 1/2 points can happen in college, but that deeper action like this on Oregon State requires necessary line adjustments.
+Jay Kornegay, who runs the LVH book, said line shifts of 2 to 2½ points can happen in college, but deeper action like this on Oregon State requires these necessary line adjustments.

-Kornegay said he has monitored the game's line across town and at offshore Internet casinos for perspective.
+Kornegay said he took no more than three of the maximum $5,000 bets on Oregon State since the line opened late Saturday, but has also monitored the game’s line across town and at offshore Internet casinos for perspective.